How to Create a Multilingual WordPress Site + Useful Tips

-Besides allowing more visitors to use your website, here are four benefits you can get from having a multilingual site:
+Besides enabling more visitors to use your site, here are four other benefits of having a WordPress multi-language website:

-Search engine optimization (SEO) is a crucial part of improving your site’s exposure, and having a multilingual WordPress website may help boost it.
-This is because when you translate the same content into different language versions, search engines may crawl and index them as different pieces of content.
+Search engine optimization is vital in improving your site’s visibility – and having a multilingual WordPress website can enhance it.
+When you translate pages into different languages, search engines may treat the translated versions as separate pieces of content.

-In addition to the content language, Multilingual SEO deals with other backend elements like the URL structure and hreflang tags.
+Besides the content language, multilingual SEO addresses back-end elements like URL structure and hreflang tags.